lucasgabrielson/jquery-salary-calculator/README.md

 ## Built With

-(should I mention TailwindCSS here and not above)
+TailwindCSS Framework

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-Additionally my wife Jaclyn Gabrielson (add linkedin) who decided on the the layout of the website?
+Additionally my wife Jaclyn Gabrielson (https://www.linkedin.com/in/jmerriamcpa) who decided on the the layout of the website.

 ## Support
 If you have suggestions or issues, please email me at [lucas.gabrielson@icloud.com]